 - Add milk/yeast mixture to flour mixture, combine to make a sticky dough.
 Add vanilla to beaten egg and pour egg into dough, mix well until egg can no longer be seen.
 Add dried fruits and mix in well.

-- Place sticky dough on a floured surface, using the heel of your palm, knead until dough becomes smooth by bringing the edge of dough into its center.
-Place dough in a deep oiled bowl and allow to rise until double in size, about 1 hour.
+- Place sticky dough on a floured surface or knead right in the bowl.
+Using your fingers and heel of your palm, knead until dough becomes smooth by bringing the edge of dough into its center.
+Rub a thin layer of oil in a deep bowl, place the dough inside.
+Allow to rise until double in size, about 30-40 min.

-- After dough has risen, break off lemon-sized pieces.
+- After dough has risen, gently knead then break off lemon-sized pieces.
 Make the dough ball round by tucking it under itself so the top becomes round and smooth.

 - Place dough balls into an oiled 9x13 baking dish, allow to double in size uncovered, about 30 minutes.